New international students

 • USA

-Nationals from these countries entering the UK either as a visitor or as a Student, are no longer required to seek out a Border Force Officer on arrival.
-If you are travelling on a Student visa from one of the countries above, you can use the eGates but you must retain evidence of your boarding pass as the University will request to see a copy of this when registering you as a student.
+Nationals from these countries entering the UK either as a visitor or as a student, are no longer required to seek out a Border Force Officer on arrival.
+If you are travelling on a Student visa from one of the countries above, you can use the eGates.
+However, you must retain evidence of your boarding pass as the University will request to see a copy of this when registering you as a student.
 All other nationals on a Student visa should see a Border Force Officer.

 Find out more about arriving in the UK.